Marking with Multi-Format Assessments (MFA)

 Multi-format assessments come with built-in capabilities to automatically mark all question types, with the exception of extended response questions.

-How does auto-marking work?
+How does auto-marking work for each question type?

 If the student chooses the correct answer, they are awarded the full points set for that question in the assessment.
 If they choose a wrong answer they score 0 points.